Skip to main content

 Example 1

-Don’t write: Register here for the Creating a Dynamic Syllabus workshop
+Don’t write: Register here for the Creating a Dynamic Syllabus workshop.

-Change to: Register for Creating a Dynamic Syllabus
+Change to: Register for Creating a Dynamic Syllabus.

 Example 2

-Don’t write: To register for the Blackboard Ally workshop, go here
+Don’t write: To register for the Blackboard Ally workshop, go here.

-Change to: Register for Blackboard Ally
+Change to: Register for the Blackboard Ally workshop.

 Example 3

 Don’t write: Interested in attending Managing Your Time with Emily Holth?
-Registration link here
+Registration link here.

-Change to: Register for Managing Your Time with Emily Holth
+Change to: Register for Managing Your Time with Emily Holth.

 Example 1